 I also found that Grammarly offers more suggestions for synonyms of words when you click on a particular word.

-The good thing about Grammarly and Ginger is that both offer a free version of their services, which is good enough for normal users for simple spelling fixes and better sentence formation.
+The good thing about Grammarly and Ginger is that both offer a free version of their services, which is good enough for regular users for simple spelling fixes and better sentence formation.

 Talking about the paid version, both have a similar kind of pricing model, you can pay a monthly fee of somewhere around $12 on both the services per month if you pay annually, or else $29 per month, paid monthly.